BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.Rmd

 For more information about how to write an abstract, see <https://www.mnstate.edu/sac/preparing-presentation.aspx>

+### How to write a title

+Now that you have an abstract, it needs a title.

+The title should be a single phrase or sentence, between 6 and 12 words long (this is flexible).

+It should include important keywords related to your question, so that someone reading the title would have a good idea what the poster is about.

+The title could be generic such as "the relationship between X and Y", or a declarative statement like in the example below.
+The title can omit some of the details included in the Question.

 ## Data Import Tips

 Where to store your data?